Code-Institute-Submissions/property_mogul_final/README.md

 ## Acknowledgements

-### Some of the UI is thanks to the freely available Flatfly Theme by [Andrea Galanti](http://andreagalanti.it/portfolio/flatfy-theme/)
+### Some of the UI is thanks to the freely available Flatfy Theme by [Andrea Galanti](http://andreagalanti.it/portfolio/flatfy-theme/)
 - I highly modified the theme, mainly for the landing page, which in turn uses the below:
 - [Magnific Popup](http://dimsemenov.com/plugins/magnific-popup/)
 	- a responsive lightbox & dialog script with focus on performance and providing best experience for users with any device